2 Peter

 Introduction

-Second Peter is a letter attributed to Simon Peter, "a servant and apostle of Jesus Christ" (2 Peter 1:1), written to a community of believers who appear to be the same audience as his first letter (2 Peter 3:1).
-The authorship of 2 Peter has been more heavily debated than that of any other New Testament book.
-Differences in vocabulary, style, and theological emphasis from 1 Peter are substantial — the Greek is more labored and ornate, the letter lacks any mention of Silvanus as amanuensis, and its heavy reliance on the letter of Jude (Jude 1:3-18, which shares extensive verbal parallels with 2 Peter 2) has led many scholars to date it later, possibly into the early second century, making it perhaps the last New Testament document written.
-Defenders of Petrine authorship note that Peter may have used a different secretary (or none at all), that the change in subject matter naturally accounts for differences in vocabulary, and that the early church — though slow to accept the letter — ultimately recognized it as canonical.
-The letter itself presents Peter as writing near the end of his life, aware that his death is imminent (2 Peter 1:14), which would place its composition around AD 64-68 if taken at face value.
-Whether written by Peter directly or by a close associate preserving his apostolic teaching, the letter carries the weight of Peter's authority and pastoral concern.
+Second Peter is a letter attributed to Simon Peter, "a servant and apostle of Jesus Christ" (2 Peter 1:1), written to a community of believers that appears to be the same audience as his first letter (2 Peter 3:1).
+Its authorship has been debated more than that of any other New Testament book.
+The differences in vocabulary, style, and theological emphasis from 1 Peter are marked: the Greek is more labored and ornate, the letter does not mention Silvanus as an amanuensis, and its close relationship to Jude (Jude 1:3-18, which shares extensive verbal parallels with 2 Peter 2) has led many scholars to date it later, perhaps into the early second century, which would make it one of the latest New Testament documents.
+Defenders of Petrine authorship reply that Peter may have used a different secretary, or none at all; that a change in subject matter can account for a change in vocabulary; and that the early church, though slow to receive the letter, finally recognized it as canonical.
+The letter presents Peter as writing near the end of his life, aware that his death is close (2 Peter 1:14), which would place its composition around AD 64-68 if the claim is taken at face value.
+Whether written by Peter himself or by a close associate preserving his apostolic teaching, the letter speaks with Peter's authority and pastoral concern.

-The occasion of the letter is twofold: Peter writes to combat false teachers who have infiltrated the community and to address the growing problem of doubt about Christ's promised return.
-The false teachers described in chapter 2 are characterized by moral depravity, greed, and the exploitation of believers — a portrait that closely parallels the letter of Jude, with 2 Peter likely drawing on Jude as a source or both letters drawing on a common tradition.
-In chapter 3, Peter confronts scoffers who mock the delay of Christ's second coming, arguing that God's patience is not slowness but an expression of his desire that all come to repentance (2 Peter 3:9).
-Notably, Peter refers to Paul's letters as authoritative Scripture (2 Peter 3:15-16), placing them alongside "the rest of the Scriptures" — one of the earliest witnesses to the emerging New Testament canon.
-Throughout the letter, Peter emphasizes the importance of true knowledge of God and of Jesus Christ, using the Greek word ἐπίγνωσις ("full knowledge") as a recurring theme (2 Peter 1:2, 2 Peter 1:3, 2 Peter 1:8, 2 Peter 2:20) to counter the distorted knowledge peddled by the false teachers.
+The letter addresses two related concerns: false teachers within the community and growing doubt about Christ's promised return.
+The false teachers described in chapter 2 are marked by moral corruption, greed, and the exploitation of believers, a portrayal that closely parallels Jude.
+Second Peter may draw on Jude, or both letters may reflect a common tradition.
+In chapter 3, Peter answers scoffers who mock the delay of Christ's coming, arguing that God's patience is not slowness but an expression of his desire that all come to repentance (2 Peter 3:9).
+Peter also refers to Paul's letters as authoritative Scripture (2 Peter 3:15-16), placing them alongside "the rest of the Scriptures" and offering an early witness to the emerging New Testament canon.
+Throughout the letter, he returns to the theme of true knowledge of God and of Christ, using the Greek word ἐπίγνωσις ("full knowledge") at key moments (2 Peter 1:2, 2 Peter 1:3, 2 Peter 1:8, 2 Peter 2:20) to answer the false teachers' distorted claims.

 Structure